DevYoussef703/odin-recipes/README.md

-# odin-recipes
+# Odin recpie

-My first project from The Odin Project.
-A simple recipe website built with HTML.
+My first website from the odin project built with HTML and CSS while learning web development.

+built with:
+- HTML
+- CSS

+## What I learned
+- Basic page structure
+- CSS styling
+- Working with images